Heterogeneous water oxidation: Mechanism

-Heterogeneous OER is sensitive to the surface which the reaction takes place and is also affected by the pH of the solution.
+Heterogeneous OER is sensitive to the surface in which the reaction takes place and is also affected by the pH of the solution.
 The general mechanism for acidic and alkaline solutions is shown below.
 Under acidic conditions water binds to the surface with the irreversible removal of one electron and one proton to form a platinum hydroxide.
 In an alkaline solution a reversible binding of hydroxide ion coupled to a one electron oxidation is thought to precede a turnover-limiting electrochemical step involving the removal of one proton and one electron to form a surface oxide species.
 The shift in mechanism between the pH extremes has been attributed to the kinetic facility of oxidizing hydroxide ion relative to water.
 Using the Tafel equation, one can obtain kinetic information about the kinetics of the electrode material such as the exchange current density and the Tafel slope.
 OER is presumed to not take place on clean metal surfaces such as platinum, but instead an oxide surface is formed prior to oxygen evolution.

-Catalyst Materials
+Catalyst materials

 OER has been studied on a variety of materials including: